How to Actually Read Rust’s Standard Library Documentation

 opt.filter(|&n| n > 10) // opt is moved into filter

-If opt were &Option<i32>, you couldn’t call filter directly — you’d need to clone or copy first.
-But since Option<i32> is Copy (because i32 is Copy), the compiler handles this automatically.
+If opt were &Option<i32>, you couldn’t call filter directly.
+You would need to clone or copy first.
+But since Option<i32> is Copy (because i32 is Copy), the compiler handles this automatically for you.

 Lines 3-4: The where clause